 Public-Private Partnership Brings 878 Student Housing Beds and 110KSF Office Building to Columbia

-Student housing continues to enjoy an upswing in South Carolina, with Columbia being at the foremost of student housing activity.
-And a new public-private partnership between the University of South Carolina (USC) and Atlanta-based Holder Properties will spice things further up.
+Columbia, S.C.—Student housing continues to enjoy an upswing in South Carolina, with Columbia being at the foremost of student housing activity.
+And a new public-private partnership between the University of South Carolina (USC) and Atlanta-based Holder Properties will spice things up even further.
 According to the Columbia Regional Business Report the USC board of trustees has approved an almost $119.55 million development agreement to construct an academic office building and two student housing facilities in the Innovista research campus.
 Holder will finance, design, build, maintain and operate the planned assets on land leased from USC under a 40-year term.
 The financial terms of the lease have yet to be disclosed.

 The academic office building’s location is expected to be at an undeveloped site at the corner of Assembly and Blossom Streets.
 The $25 million building will feature between 110,000 and 130,000 square feet of space with parking available at an adjacent parking garage.
 Expected to be complete by July 31, 2017, the office component’s tenant has yet to be identified, but it will probably attract a private entity that will partner up with USC on research programs.